 Why does narcissism seem to thrive in our churches?

-We've seen the news stories and heard the rumors.
+We've seen the news stories.
 Maybe we ourselves have been hurt by a narcissistic church leader.
-It's easy to throw the term around and diagnose others from afar.
 But what is narcissism, really?
 And how does it infiltrate the church?

-DeGroat also offers hope for narcissists themselves—not by any shortcut, but by the long, slow road of genuine recovery, possible only through repentance and trust in the humble gospel of Jesus.
+DeGroat also offers hope for narcissists themselves—not by any shortcut, but by the long, slow road of genuine recovery through repentance and trust in the gospel of Jesus.